DoviMaj/blog-api/README.md

 This repo is live [here](https://dovimaj-blog-api.herokuapp.com/)

-Visit the Blog CMS repo [here](https://github.com/DoviMaj/blog-cms/).
+Visit the Blog CMS repo for this project [here](https://github.com/DoviMaj/blog-cms/).